Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Is it safe to use my credit card in the Philippines?

 In general, it’s safe to use your credit card in the Philippines.
-However, for increased security, always try to:
+However, for increased security, always:

 How to prepare before travelling to the Philippines